-Steve Jobs was known to hold very effective meetings.
+Steve Jobs had very effective meeting guidelines.
 He had some simple rules to make sure time would not be wasted.
-First of all, he made sure that only the people who had to be present, were there.
+First of all, he made sure that only the people who had to be present were there.
 Secondly, he made sure someone was responsible for every item on the agenda.

-With just those two tricks, he managed to save a lot of time and money.
+With just these two tricks, he managed to save a lot of time and money.
 These principles are core to Weekdone.
-Weekdone's status reporting tools have been built with meetings in mind with the hope to make them as short and effective as possible.
+Weekdone's status reporting tools have been built with meeting guidelines in mind with the hope to make them as short and effective as possible.
 One of our customers, Lyle Stevens, co-founder and CEO of Mavrck uses "Weekdone reports to help set an agenda for the weekly meeting to make it a streamlined meeting."

 What is the problem with meetings?

-Meetings can be dull and uninspiring.
+Meetings can be dull and uninspiring without specific meeting guidelines.
 The worst meetings are the ones where you spend your time staring off into space and feel your energy drain out of you.
 While some meetings may leave you mentally drained, meetings are an important way to make big decisions and get an understanding about what is going on with various teams and the company.

 But still meetings need to be kept short and sweet, does anyone like attending long meetings?